Roger Martí: Levante

-Elche
+Elche and Cádiz

-On 4 August 2022, after Levante's relegation, Roger remained in the top flight after signing a four-year contract with Elche CF. The following 26 January, he moved to Cádiz CF on loan for the remainder of the season.
+On 4 August 2022, after Levante's relegation, Roger remained in the top flight after signing a four-year contract with Elche CF. In January 2023, he moved to Cádiz CF on loan for the remainder of the season.
+On 2 July, having avoided a drop, he agreed to a permanent deal with the club until 2026.